 This post is part of a series of posts that explain aspects of my MFA Design Thesis project.

-To read more about the project please visit the website.
+To see the full project please visit this website.